WD teachers, staff give students toe-tapping welcome to new school year

 Staffers shook hands, high-fived and hugged students as they made their way to their lockers and eventually to the auditorium for a welcome assembly.

-Any expectations for what was going to be presented were given an energetic twist at the end of the assembly when all 110 school staff members -- from teachers and paraprofessionals to office administrators, to the lunch and custodial workers-- climbed up on stage for a performance.
+Any expectations that the students might have had were given an energetic twist at the end of the assembly when all 110 school staff members — teachers, paraprofessionals, office administrators and lunch and custodial workers — took to the auditorium’s stage and aisles for a performance.

-All 110 @WesternDubuque High School staff perform Andy Grammer's "Don't Give up on Me" for students as part of their first day of school assembly. pic.twitter.com/MPKBlkTspT— Telegraph Herald (@TelegraphHerald) August 23, 2019

 Xander Bettcher, 14, of Epworth, said the initial anxiety he felt about his first day of high school went away while watching the staff perform Andy Grammer’s “Don’t Give up on Me.”